bengonzal/Python-Scripts/README.md

 3. Using the "GRYSCL to ASCII Size" slider:
     - Select the Grayscale to ASCII mapping value.
 This maps the grayscale value to ASCII chars.
     - If you have a high resolution image you are trying to generate an ascii image from, this might take a larger value to prevent string overflow errors.

+4. Using the "Scale Factor" slider:
+    - Select the scale factor slider value.
+This value determines whether you want to scale the original image UP or DOWN before generating the ASCII-rendition.
+    - This can be helpful for scaling large images down and reducing the need for memory or processing power!

 4. Using the "Font Size" slider:
     - Select the font size value.
 This is the font size of the ASCII characters used to generate your image.